paulm17/raikou/README.md

    ```

 8. Amend layout.tsx to resemble the following.
 RaikouProvider must encapsulate
    the children and ColorSchemeScript manages the global colorscheme.
+Also

-   Additionally include the tailwind configuration for the server components.
+   include the tailwind configuration for the server components.

    ```js
    import { RaikouProvider, ColorSchemeScript } from '@raikou/system';